ibm-cloud-docs/containers/cs_tutorials_apps.md

 7. Now that the deployment work is done you can open a browser and check out the app.
 To form the URL, take the same public IP address that you used in the previous lesson for your worker node and combine it with the NodePort that was specified in the configuration script.
 To get the public IP address for the worker node:

   ```
-  bx cs workers <pr_firm_cluster>
+  bx cs workers <cluster_name_or_ID>
   ```
   {: pre}

-  With the example values, the URL is `http://169.47.227.138:30072`.
+  With the example values, the URL is `http://169.xx.xxx.xxx:30072`.
 In a browser, you might see the following text.
 If you do not see this text, don't worry.
 This app is designed to go up and down.

   ```
   Hello world!
 Great job getting the second stage up and running!
   ```
   {: screen}

-  You can also check `http://169.47.227.138:30072/healthz` for status.
+  You can also check `http://169.xx.xxx.xxx:30072/healthz` for status.

   For the first 10 - 15 seconds, a 200 message is returned, so you know that the app is running successfully.
 After those 15 seconds, a timeout message is displayed.
 This is an expected behavior.